tusharOxacular09/alarm-clock/README.md

 - Triggers an alarm sound when the current time matches the set alarm time.
 - Provides the option to clear the set alarm.

-## Screenshots

-[Include screenshots or GIFs of your application in action if available]

-## Demo

-[Provide a link to a live demo of your application if available]

 ## Usage

 To use the alarm clock: